-The Board of Directors has the authority to determine the amount and structure of the director's fees and other compensation, as well of the President's.
+The Board of Directors has the authority to determine level of remuneration and/or benefits for directors, as well as the President's, sufficient to attract and retain directors and compensate them for their time commitments and responsibilities of their role.
 Each director is entitled to receive fees and per diems for his or her services as a director, as stated in RMB's by-laws, for each occasion of attendance at meetings of the Board or of Board Committee.
 This is applicable as well for directors who are compensated as full-time officers of the RCBC Group.